What Should I Do If Police Want To Search My Home?

 Don't Consent to Search of Your Home.

-Even if the search warrant is invalid, in other words, it was illegally obtained, they're still going to be able to get in and search the house.
+Even if the search warrant is invalid, in other words, it was illegally obtained, they'll still be able to get in and search the house.
 Your attorney will be able to challenge the search later.

 What To Do If Police Want To Search My Home

-Remember, never consent to a search of your home, your car, your effects, your person, and never sign anything saying that it's okay for them to search your home or anywhere.
+Remember, never consent to a search of your home, car, effects, or person, and never sign anything saying that it's okay for them to search your home or anywhere.
 Your home is your castle.

-You have a Fourth Amendment right against unreasonable searches and seizures based on things in your home, so make sure that you do not cooperate with the police when searching your home unless they've got a valid warrant.
+You have a Fourth Amendment right against unreasonable searches and seizures based on things in your home, so make sure that you only cooperate with the police when searching your home if they've got a valid warrant.
 You can ask to see the warrant and make sure it's valid.

-Make sure that it's the police executing the warrant, and the bottom line is that you will be in a good position to argue against them searching your home if they don't have a valid search warrant.
+Make sure that the police are executing the warrant.
+The bottom line is that you will be in a good position to argue against them searching your home if they don't have a valid search warrant.

 Police Must Have Probable Cause to Obtain Warrant

 To get a valid search warrant to search a home anywhere in the San Fernando Valley, the police need a Judge to sign off on it.
-To do that, they have to have probable cause that there is something criminal in the house.
+They also have to have probable cause that something criminal is in the house.

 So, a lot of times, they need to conduct surveillance to get that.
 They're going to need to watch the home.
 They're going to need to get testimony or evidence from people who have been inside the house to see that there is illegal paraphernalia in there, or they're going to need some other information or evidence to corroborate that inside that home they're going to be able to find some sort of evidence of a crime.

-Also, if they want to serve the search warrant at night in the wee hours of the night, kick the door open, which they often do, they're going to have to get special permission from the Judge to do that.
+Also, if they want to serve the search warrant at night in the wee hours of the night by kicking the door open, which they often do, they'll have to get special permission from the Judge to do that.
 If they don't get that special permission, there may be an issue with the service of that search warrant.

 Good Faith Exception